claw-project/claw-language-specification/definition/loop-transform.md

 ###### Options and details
 * *acc*: Define OpenACC clauses that will be applied to the generated loops.
+* *fusion*: Allow the extracted loop to be merged with other loops.

 ###### Behavior with other directives
 Directives declared before the **loop-vector** directive will be kept in the